alexfikl/pycaputo/docs/differentiation.rst

 We give here the skeleton for implementing a new custom :class:`~pycaputo.differentiation.DerivativeMethod`.
-First, all subclasses must be a :func:`~dataclasses.dataclass` as
+First, all subclasses must be a :func:`~dataclasses.dataclass` and implement the abstract methods of the base class.
+For example,

 .. literalinclude:: ../examples/example-custom-diff.py
-    :lines: 14-24
+    :lines: 20-33
     :language: python
     :linenos: